Research

 Molecular Computing with Protein Circuits

 We design protein circuits that can programmably and robustly carry out computations both inside and outside of cells.
 Such circuits allow one to predictably control cell functions.
-Circuit components are proteins designed from scratch using Rosetta, which enables full customization of their functionalities at the single molecule level.
+Circuit components are proteins designed from scratch or optimized from existing ones, which enables full customization of their functionalities at the single molecule level.
 Key topics include:

 • Discover design principles that allow arbitrary molecular computations to be carried out by a set of interacting proteins